any-tdf/stdf/README.md

 - 🫰 User-friendly interaction, animation parameters can be configured, and custom themes are supported;
 - 🤝 Supports Tailwind libraries such as Windi CSS and UnoCSS;
 - 🫡 No three -party dependence, no need to worry about the three -party library version and security issues.
+- 📦 Supports on-demand import to reduce bundle size.
+- 🪜 Comes with a scaffolding tool for quick project creation.
+- 🔗 Comes with an SVG merging plugin for quickly merging SVG files.

 # Getting Started